 It doesn’t have the rechargeable batteries of the DualShock 4 and SteelSeries Nimbus, but the Xbox Wireless Controller delivers up to 30 hours of use with removable batteries.
 Better yet, you’re more than welcome to pick up rechargeable batteries.

 Anker PowerPort Atom III

 The included iPad wall charger is fine, but the Anker PowerPort Atom III is a compelling alternative and one of the best accessories you can get for your iPad.
-It comes with a USB-C port and a regular USB port.
-The USB-C port supports up to 45W of output, while the regular USB port supports up to 15W of output.
+It comes with a USB-C port and a regular USB-A port.
+The USB-C port supports up to 45W of output, while the USB-A port supports up to 15W of output.
 Because of the high output, you can charge your iPad faster than you could with the bundled charger.

 Peak Design Tech Pouch

 Peak Design is best known for its backpacks, but the company also makes the equally-flexible Tech Pouch.
 This isn’t an iPad accessory per se, but rather something you can use to hold all your iPad accessories.
 The Tech Pouch is unassuming from the outside but is filled with pockets You can store everything from chargers and cables to the Apple Pencil and AirPods.
 Durability shouldn’t be an issue, thanks to the weatherproof exterior fabric.

 iPad displays are relatively durable, but they’re still made of glass.
 A tough tempered glass screen protector should go a long way in keeping the screen in pristine condition.
 The good news is there’s a large market for glass screen protectors, even if they come from relatively no-name companies.